AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 Example environment is provided as conda_env.yaml

-If MeDEStrand is to be run, it must be installed separately and a reference path is required in the config.yml file.
+If MeDEStrand or ConsensusCruncher ectract barcodes, is to be run, it must be installed separately and a reference path is required in the config.yml file.

 ## Snakemake profiles